 Additionally, the terms of the probate being contested, creditors can lay claim over assets, and the validity of the will could be questioned.

 These can result in an entirely different distribution of your estate than you intended in your will.
 Having a trust prevents this from happening and will better ensure you have control over the distribution of your estate.

 Meanwhile, if you failed to leave behind a will or a testament, then your estate will pass under state intestacy laws which normally give half the estate to the living spouse and divide the rest equally amongst the children.

 This may not always be an issue, but if you have children from prior marriages, it may prove a bit difficult if you wish to have your estate divided in a different way.

 In such cases, trusts are better because the moment you die, titles and ownership can immediately be transferred to the trust and the trustees can have full control over the trust property already.

 Choose the Right Estate Planning Attorney in Orange County

-If you‘re thinking of planning for your estate and you want to understand more, it is wise to work with an estate planning attorney in Orange County.
+If you‘re thinking of planning for your estate and you want to understand more, it is wise to work with an estate planning attorney in Orange County, CA.